-Bellaire's Most of employment needs are met outside of the City, specifically in Houston.
-This fueled ongoing discussion of the respective need for-and appropriate type and extent of business development within Bellaire.
-This is partly a land use and community character issue.
-But, it also involves tax base considerations since City property taxes are a factor in the affordability residential living in Bellaire City works the maintain and upgrade infrastructure and also offer citizens a range of amenities.
+Most of Bellaire's employment needs are met outside of the City, specifically in Houston.
+This fueled has ongoing discussion of the respective need for-and appropriate extent oftype and business development Bellaire. within This is partly a land use and community character issue.
+But, it also involves tax base considerations since City property taxes are a factor in affordability the of residential living in Bellaire the City works as to maintain and upgrade infrastructure and also offer its citizens a range of amenities.